Best Furniture Stores

 La-Z-Boy Furniture gained its fame through its signature piece, the recliner, in 1928.
 Over the past century the company has expanded and grown.
 It now includes offerings from tables and sectional sofas to spas and hot tubs.

-Wayfair started in 2002 as a two-man operation single website selling stereo equipment.
-It has since grown into a major e-commerce website dedicated to selling home furnishing products.
+Wayfair started in 2002 and is now a major e-commerce website selling home furnishings, decor and office furniture.
 It sells over seven million home furnishing products from over 7,000 suppliers across five distinct brands.
-Headquartered in Boston, Massachusetts, Wayfair operates across North America and in Europe, delivering a variety of styles at every price point to homes across the world.
+Headquartered in Boston, Massachusetts, Wayfair operates across North America and in Europe, delivering a variety of styles at every price point.

 Guardian Protection Products was founded in 1977 and is owned by RPM International Inc., which produces specialty coatings and sealants.
 Guardian offers furniture protection plans in addition to several furniture protection products for consumers.